LeonLow97/digital-wallet-provider-golang-vue-postgresql/server/README.md

    - When the user changes his preferences or has new roles assigned, this change will be reflected because the data is stored on the server side (Redis).
    - By storing the data on the server side instead of the JWT Token, we have full control over critical session data and nobody can tamper with it.
    - If the data is stored on JWT Token, and the user accesses the application on multiple devices, the data will become stale as the user makes changes on other devices.

 ---
+### Checklist

+- [X] In Login UseCase, add sessionID -> userID using `Set` and userID -> sessionID using Redis Set `SAdd`
+- [X] In Logout UseCase, remove sessionID from Redis using `Del` and the sessionID in userID Set using `SRem`
+- [ ] Remove all sessions when user reset password
+- [ ] Add checks in refresh endpoints to extend session expiration
+- [ ] Add session expiration to sessions in Redis

+---